KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 }
 ```

+Here is a demonstration of three tiles of wood cutting trough the water as
+well.
+We see the number 3 in the table representing the third image in the
+spritesheet.

 Thus, our goal is to render below image from the above table as input.

 ![Water with wood cutting trough][water]

 ### Loading the tilesheet and extracting the quads

-One thing worth noticing is that you should not load the image or the quads
+One thing worth noticing is that you should not load the spritesheet or the quads
-more than once, thus we make sure that all the loading is done in love.load()
+more than once, therefore we make sure that all the loading is done in love.load()
 such that it is stored in the RAM.

 ```lua